 3 p.m.
 Snack stop one at Kareem’s Falafel

 Kareem’s Falafel is one of the first restaurants to serve Orange County’s Middle Eastern community, and today the family-run restaurant still uses its original recipes to turn out countless falafel.
 Wraps come loaded with fresh herbs and wrapped in warm pita, then drizzled with chipotle tahini sauce and a smattering of lettuce and tomatoes.
 It’s a perfect afternoon snack showing the versatility and flavor of Little Arabia.
 1208 S. Brookhurst Street, Anaheim, CA.

-Orange County boasts one of the largest Vietnamese-American communities in the U.S. Brodard Restaurant, which celebrates its 25th anniversary this year, prepares grilled pork spring rolls wrapped in rice paper with crunchy lettuce, carrots, daikon, cucumber, fresh cilantro, and mint.
+Orange County boasts one of the largest Vietnamese American communities in the U.S. Brodard Restaurant, which celebrated its 25th anniversary last year, prepares grilled pork spring rolls (nem nướng) wrapped in rice paper with crunchy lettuce, carrots, daikon, cucumber, fresh cilantro, and mint.
 They’re easy to pack up and snack on at a nearby park with friends.
 16105 Brookhurst Street, Fountain Valley, CA.

 Costa Mesa is the only city in Orange County with Michelin-starred restaurants: Knife Pleat at South Coast Plaza and Hana Re at The LAB.
 The intimate omakase at Hana Re is orchestrated by chef Atsushi Yokoyama.
 Hidden in an amalgam of shipping containers, which only adds to the restaurant’s unassuming vibe, Hana Re is a bona fide destination for sushi aficionados.
 2930 Bristol Street, Costa Mesa, CA.